-Every year, 20 billion gallons of oil is transported through and near Puget Sound and Salish Sea waterways, posing the risk of a major oil spill.
+Every year, 20 billion gallons of oil is transported through and near Puget Sound and Salish Sea waterways, creating the risk of a major oil spill.
 Inbound oil tankers move crude oil to five major refineries in the Puget Sound, which then moves the refined oil products to other destinations.
-Crude and refined oil is increasingly moved by both railroad and petroleum pipelines along major rivers and transportation corridors.
-These corridors often follow and cross over our waterways, creating the risk of a potential spill.
+These oil products are increasingly moved by both railroad and petroleum pipelines along major rivers and transportation corridors, which often follow and cross over our waterways.

 Vessels of Opportunity Program

-Vessel operators could be trained to conduct wildlife surveillance and deterrence in the event of an oil spill.
-Vessels used during a response can expect to be compensated by the spiller for the work conducted.
+Vessel operators can be trained to conduct wildlife surveillance and deterrence in the event of an oil spill.
+Vessels used during a response will be compensated by the spiller for the work conducted.

 You can register to be a VOO by visiting www.oilspills101.wa.gov.